ricardo-f/GMaC/README.md

 ## What Need to be done?

 - To Do :triangular_flag_on_post:
-    - Adjust README with the changes
-    - Evaluate new tests for this project
+    - Automate tasks such as:
+        - Terraform-docs generation
+        - Terraform fmt application
+    - Test tflint in ci workflow
 - Doing :running:
-    - Testing terraform cloud as remote backend
-    - Testing checkov as sec tool
-    - Testing basic repo creation
+    - Add more dynamic/logic to the tf code
 - Done :white_check_mark:
     - Basic config on this repo
     - Create codeowners
     - Create a basic terraform files
     - Create a basic workflow
+    - Testing terraform cloud as remote backend
+    - Testing checkov as sec tool
+    - Testing basic repo creation

 ### Extra Docs and Ref:
 - [Terraform resource doc in this projects](terraform/docs/TERRAFORM-DOCS.md)